huggingface/dataset-viewer/docs/source/quick_start.md

 ## Get the size of the dataset

-The `/size` endpoint returns a JSON with the size (number of rows and size in bytes) of the dataset, and for every configuration and split:
+The `/size` endpoint returns a JSON with the size (number of rows and size in bytes) of the dataset, and for every subset and split:

 <inferencesnippet>
 <python>